Success tips when doing business in Qatar in 2023

-- Your joint venture partner or Qatari shareholder must not merely be a nominee for the sake of meeting the rules of foreign company incorporation.
-You should choose a partner that actually brings a lot to the table, including local knowledge your business would need in Qatar Arabia;
+- Your Qatari business partner must not merely be a nominee for the sake of meeting the rules of foreign company incorporation.
+You should choose a partner that brings a lot to the table, including useful local knowledge;

 - To optimize the success of your new business venture in the Qatar, Healy Consultants recommends your firm i) complete a feasibility study ii) prepare a detailed Qatar company registration business plan iii) communicate with the Qatar Chamber of Commerce iv) speak to your local Qatari embassy and v) communicate with Healy Consultants Clients who successfully launched their business in Qatar;